rommms07/idream-erp/ROADMAP.md

 4. There are two ways a user can be signed in the ERP, and it could be one of the following:

-	 - Facebook Login
+	 - Facebook Login (User, Admin)
 	 - Using a generated authentication code by the system.

 5. Once they are now authenticated, a token is generated for them - these tokens are then used by the system to verify the user.

-6. If a privileged user made a user as a privileged user as well, it is mandatory for the newly made user to relogin their account.
+6. If a privileged user made a user as a privileged user as well, it is mandatory for the newly made admin user to relogin their account.
 This is done, due to how to Facebook API behaves.

 Note: Facebook Login is mandatory!
 No one can skip this process during the first phase of sign up.